nhooyr/neoman/README.md

 :Nman printf(3)
 ```

-Nman without any arguments will use the WORD (yes not the word, it will remove any trailing characters) under the cursor as the page.
+Nman without any arguments will use the `WORD` (it strips anything after ')') under the cursor as the page.

 For splitting there are the following commands (exact same syntax as `Nman`)